Checkio-Game-Missions/checkio-empire-morse-clock/info/total.md

-"I'm sending our time logs for the last expedition to headquarters, but it's not an easy task..." the pilot grumbled, "Can you imagine that with all the computer power at our disposal, I STILL have to convert this message to Morse-code with only an on/off button...
-Hrmph... what a pain."
+"I'm sending our time logs for the last expedition to HQ, but whith this equipment it's no easy task..." the pilot grumbled.
+"Can you imagine that with all the computer power at our disposal, I STILL have to convert this message to Morse-code using only an on/off button...
+Hrmph... what a colossal pain."

 You will create a module for converting a normal time string to a morse time string.
 As you can see in the illustration, a gray circle means on, while a white circle means off.